Locations:

 • Alcohol use disorder: This condition can damage your digestive system and cause vitamin B12 deficiency.

-Psychological symptoms of vitamin B12 deficiency can include:
+Complications of B12 deficiency

 Diagnosis and Tests